mahmudahsan/GAdsManager/README.md

 </p>

 <p>
 GAdsManager is a library which I created to use all my iOS apps to show ads.
-The library is developed based on Google Mobile Ads Sdk.
-Currently I am refactoring and improving it so I am not submitting it to cocoapod yet.
-Basically I used customized AdManager for my different apps.
-In This library, I am combining all of them so that once library can handle in different kind of apps.
+The librarsoy is developed based on Google Mobile Ads Sdk.
+Currently I am refactoring my old codebase and improving it to make a reusable library for all.
+In This library, I am combining all of the fetures over time including banner ads, interestial, reward video etc. so that onc library can handle in different kind of apps.
 </p>
 <p>
 This GAdsManager is a loosely coupled component.
 So its easy to use in any iOS project.
 And it is also possible to replace Google AdMob by other 3rd party ad network library.
 As it's a loosely coupled, it doesn't need to update the ads integration code in the app just need to update GAdsManager layer.
 </p>

-## Features
+## Features [ Version 0.1 ]

 - [X] Loosely coupled component
 - [X] Banner ads following Google AdMob Guideline
+- [X] Banner ads with 5 pixel black border above
+- [X] Banner ads automatically adjust for portrait and landscape
+- [X] Banner ads works on both iPhone and iPad

+## Upcoming Features

+- [X] Interestial Ads
+- [X] Reward Video Ads

 <p align="center">